 After examining the information, press Escape to return to the Editor.

-Because we have brought Dr. Zorba Paster's heart-healthy recipes into MegaDots before, we have created a "MegaDots rules file" called ZORBA to fix a few systematic problems, especially in the "Nutritional Analysis" section.
+to fix a few systematic problems, especially in the "Nutritional Analysis" section.
 A rules file contains a list of changes to be made throughout a file, or in a block of text if one is marked.
 To use this rules file, press Alt-F9 zorba <Enter>.
 Since this rules file was created specifically for recipes from one Web page, you won't find it useful for other applications.
 But it will be useful for other recipes from the same web page.

 Look up "rules file" in the Reference Manual.
 MegaDots supplies you with a number of useful rules files, listed in this Reference Manual entry.
-For example, the REVCAPS rules file, designed for fixing a block where you accidentally had the caps lock on, changes uppercase letters to lowercase and lowercase letters to uppercase.
+For example, the REVCAPS

 The list of ingredients is done as a table, with three separate columns for a number, a unit of measure, and the name of the item.
 MegaDots always treats the top line of a table as column headers, which are formatted differently than the column entries.
 In this case, the top line does not contain column headers, and should be treated as column entries.
 So we'll use MegaDots' Alt-Shift-C command, which toggles a row of a table from column headers to column entries, or from entries back to headers.
-Get the cursor on the top line in the ingredients table, listing 1 cup white sugar, and press Alt-Shift-C. If you prefer not to format this as a table, just use the rules file NOTABS.
+Get the cursor on the top line in the ingredients table, listing 1 cup white sugar, and press Alt-Shift-C. If you prefer not to format this as a table, just use the rules file NOTABS

 For more information on doing tables in braille, look up tables in the Reference Manual.
 The "tables" entry in the Reference Manual also refers you to Chapter 11 of the User Manual for additional information.
 If you want to bring Chapter 11 into the Editor to find some specific information, press F11 to bring up the list of chapters in the User Manual.
 To quickly highlight Chapter 11, press F9 11 <Enter>.
-Then press <Enter> to bring up the text in the Editor.
-Press F6 to close Chapter 11 when you've finished consulting it.
+Then press <Enter> to bring up the text in the

 Since we didn't do any hand editing in this file, we don't need to save it as a MegaDots file.
 Just translate to braille and emboss it.
 Get your embosser ready, and press F5 F7 F10.